 The Superintendent of Schools provides designated schools as public shelters.
 Provides school bus and driver assets to support Special Needs evacuation in accordance with Chapter 252, F.S.S.
 The Superintendent of Schools will work within the structure of the National Incident Management System/ICS per federal mandate.
 This position serves in the Administration/Finance Section under the Okaloosa County NIMS Structure.
 Depending on the incident, this position may also be required to become involved in Unified Command.
-The Superintendent of Schools will provide a staff member to staff the EOC as required on a 24 hour basis.
+The Superintendent of Schools will provide a staff member to staff the EOC as required on a 24-hour basis.

-20. Grants and RESTORE Dept. and Finance Office, Clerk of Courts

-The Grants and Restore DEPT and Clerk of Courts Finance Office, act as the central repository and tracking agency for emergency costs and financial assistance claims by the Board of County Commissioners and Clerk of Courts Office.
+20. Grants and Restore Dept. and Finance Office, Clerk of Courts costs and financial assistance claims by the Board of County Commissioners and Clerk of Courts Office.
 These entities will act as the central repository for tracking county disaster claims filed with the Federal Emergency Management Agency.